Thursday, April 16, 2026

 Grace Lee

-Executive Editor, National Park Trust
+Executive Director, National Park Trust

 Grace has a lifelong passion for America’s parks and the great outdoors.
 As a first-generation Chinese American, her parents instilled a love of our country’s parks as she and her family spent numerous summers camping and hiking at national and state parks while driving cross-country in their Chrysler station wagon.
 This passion, established early in life, motivates her dedication to protecting our national parks and inspiring future generations of park enthusiasts and stewards, including her own children.